anttiluode/ObjectIdentityOfOccipitalEEG/README.md

 # Reading object identity out of occipital EEG — an honest probe

+EDIT: My simplified understandg of this - we made a matrix out of visual cortex electrodes.
+Calculated what is present in all concepts - and what is present on specific concepts.

 *PerceptionLab.
 Governing rule: do not hype, do not lie, just show.*

 Two small scripts that ask one question on real human brain data: